world-class/REPL/faq/README.md

 ### How to avoid being 'progression-blocked' due to missing prerequisites, and a suggested module schedule

 - See [this article in the Subreddit section of the REPL](../subreddit/grades-guide.md) for details.

+### Can I publicly share my assignments online on sites like GitHub or GitLab

+- **You are strongly advised not to do so**, as is indicated in the submission guidelines of some modules.
+As per the guidelines in _Introduction to Programming II_ (as of June 2021): _"Do not host code on publicly available version control repositories (i.e. GitHub) **before or after** the submission"_ (emphasis added).
+- As a computer science student, it is highly recommended that you use a VCS tool such as [Git](https://git-scm.com/) to keep track of your work.
+Therefore, you can publish your work in _private repositories_ on both [GitLab](https://about.gitlab.com/) and [GitHub](https://github.com/) with a free plan.
+Please note that as a student of this programme, you can take advantage of the **[GitHub student pack](https://education.github.com/pack)** by registering with your student email and giving proof of enrollment (a screenshot of your latest payment for any module will do).

 ### Can I still access the modules I have taken once the semester is over